Course: Chemistry and Technology of Surface Active Agents I

 Recommended literature

 • Myers, D. Surfactant Science and Technology.
-John Willey, USA.
+John Willey: USA.

 Study plans that include the course